makrai/notes/naini-25-interspeech-ser-msp-podcast.md

 * 93 research teams participated in the challenge, submitting
   * 166 entries to task 1 (categories) and 111 to task 2 (attributes)
-  * > baseline
+  * $>$ baseline
-    * 28 teams submitted classification results for task 1 that were better than
+    * 28 teams submitted classification results for task 1 that were better
-    * 10 teams submitted predictions for task 2 that were better than the cor-
+    * 10 teams submitted predictions for task 2 that were better
-* This section: information provided by the teams that outperformed the baselines of the corresponding tasks and responded to our (17 for task 1, 8 for task 2)
+* This section: information provided by the teams that outperformed the baselines of the corresponding tasks and responded to us (17 for task 1, 8 for task 2)
   * focuses on the categorical task, given that
   * similar architecture choices were used for the attribute prediction task